CTR formula and CTR calculator

 Buying method or optimisation setup: this might be an obvious one, but in most DSPs or buying platforms these days, you can set up your campaign so that the DSP will automatically bid for inventory or users who will most likely click on your ad.
 In Facebook Business Manager, this involves setting your campaign objective to "Traffic".
 These campaigns will drive low CPCs and higher CTRs than it if were set to deliver against a low CPM or against another non-related metric.

-Increase your bid: paying more may pay off in the long-run if you are able to find the efficiency sweet-spot of driving more clicks while only paying a little bit more per thousand impressions or per click, however you are buying your media.
+Increase your bid: paying more may pay off in the long-run if you are able to find the efficiency sweet-spot of driving more clicks while only paying a little bit more per thousand impressions or per click.